hallowauth/hallow/README.md

 Hallow uses AWS IAM to authenticate incoming requests via API Gateway to resolve the IAM identity of the requester.
-The API Gateway triggers a Lambda running Hallow, which will take the AWS IAM User ARN, and sign the provided SSH Public Key with an asymmetric key (either RSA or ECDSA) stored in KMS.
+The API Gateway triggers a Lambda running Hallow, which will take the AWS IAM User ARN, and sign the provided SSH Public Key with an asymmetric key (currently only ECDSA keys are supported) stored in KMS.

 ## Why did we build it?